-The University of Arizona College of Medicine – Phoenix opened its four-year medical education program in 2007 as an expansion to the downtown Phoenix UA College of Medicine program that began in 1992.
-The original program offered third- and fourth-year medical students the opportunity to complete their training at Phoenix-area hospitals.
+The University of Arizona College of Medicine – Phoenix opened its four-year medical education program in 2007.
+In 1992, though, downtown Phoenix was being utilized as a regional campus for the UA College of Medicine – Tucson, which was founded in 1967.
+That original program offered third- and fourth-year medical students the opportunity to complete their training at Phoenix-area hospitals.

-The Phoenix Biomedical Campus has grown quickly, now including the Arizona Biomedical Collaborative, a joint research facility with Arizona State University and expansions to the UA colleges of Pharmacy and Public Health.
+The Phoenix Biomedical Campus has grown quickly, now including the Arizona Biomedical Collaborative, a joint research facility with Arizona State University and expansions to the UA colleges of Pharmacy, Public Health and Management.
 The Arizona Legislature allocated funds for the expansion of the biomedical campus in Phoenix, allowing for the construction of the Health Sciences Education Building which opened in 2012.
-That expansion allows the university to expand its class size and further address the critical need for physicians in Arizona.
+That expansion has helped the university continue to address the critical need for physicians in Arizona.
 Looking toward the future, the campus will only continue to grow.
-The University of Arizona Cancer Center at Dignity Health St. Joseph's opened in the fall of 2015, and the college is preparing to officially open the Biomedical Sciences Partnership Building in February of 2017.
+In the fall of 2015, the University of Arizona Cancer Center at Dignity Health St. Joseph's opened its doors, and in February of 2017, the college officially opened the Biomedical Sciences Partnership Building.